dorkette/adaptive-radiation/README.md

 # adaptive-radiation
 This is a copy of the supplemental material from "Adaptive Radiation in Resource Competition in Digital Organisms" by Chow, Wilke, Ofria, Lenski, and Adami, published in Science (2004)

 I am the "Chow" in the author list, and wrote the clustering source code.
-The version of Avida used in our experiments is included as part of the supplemental material, but I am not its author.
-For the newest version of avida, [find it on github](https://github.com/devosoft/avida) or [check out its website](http://avida.devosoft.org/).
+The source code of the version of Avida used in our experiments is included as part of the supplemental material, but I am not its author.
+For the newest version of Avida, [find it on github](https://github.com/devosoft/avida) or [check out its website](http://avida.devosoft.org/).

 The clustering algorithm uses as a distance measure the number of steps separating one organism from another on the phylogenetic tree; since the digital organisms are initialized as a clonal population, this is straightforward to calculate.